Aliases for HIST1H2AM Gene

 GeneCards Summary for HIST1H2AM Gene

 HIST1H2AM (Histone Cluster 1 H2A Family Member M) is a Protein Coding gene.
-Among its related pathways are Packaging Of Telomere Ends and Chromatin organization.
+Diseases associated with HIST1H2AM include Riddle Syndrome.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and enzyme binding.
-An important paralog of this gene is HIST1H2AL.
+An important paralog of this gene is HIST1H2AB.

 UniProtKB/Swiss-Prot for HIST1H2AM Gene